ankilab/LLM_based_Segmentation/README.md

 ## Features
 - **Multiple LLM Comparisons**: Assess how different LLMs perform in generating code for a U-Net-based segmentation model.
+- **Engineered Prompt**: Detailed prompt to generate scripts for dataset, train, model and main scripts is provided in Prompt_final.txt file, and can be modified and tailored based on needs or to test any additional LLM.
 - **Medical Datasets**: Utilized real medical image datasets for training and evaluation.
 - **Dice Score Evaluation**: Compare Dice scores for each model on different datasets.
 - **Error Tracking**: Record number of errors, error types and debugging for each LLM.